bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 1. PrintList(L) - displays all the elements of the list
 2. MakeEmpty - deletes all the elements of the list
-3. Find - it returns the position of the first occurence of the element
+3. Find - it returns the position of the first occurrence of the element
 4. Insert - it inserts some key in the same position
 5. Delete - deletes some key in the same position
 6. Find Kth - returns some element in the same position